0xnikhilbajaj/0xnikhilbajaj/README.md

   <img alt="Nodejs" src="https://img.shields.io/badge/-Nodejs-43853d?style=flat-square&logo=Node.js&logoColor=white" />
 </p>

-### **Professional Background**
-#### **Web Development Expertise:**

-- **Frontend Mastery:** Proficient in React.js, I have been at the forefront of creating dynamic and responsive user interfaces, ensuring seamless user experiences across various platforms.

-- **Backend Prowess:** In the backend, I have leveraged the power of Node.js to build scalable and efficient server-side applications, contributing to the overall performance and functionality of web applications.

-#### **Blockchain Focus:**
-- **EVM-Based Chains:** My passion for blockchain technology has led me to specialize in EVM-based chains, such as Ethereum.
-Here, I have hands-on experience in developing smart contracts using Solidity, contributing to the decentralized applications (DApps) ecosystem.

 ### **Key Skills:**
 -  Oracles ( Chainlink, Pyth Network, UMA, API3)
 -  Lending and Borrow ( Maker Dao, Uniswap, Aave, Compound, Euler Finance, 1inch)